kexiZeroing/kexiZeroing.github.io/src/blog/url-driven-state-in-react.md

 Users can change the URL on their own using the address bar or navigation controls.
 The `?search` query param is really the source of truth for the search text.
 We should eliminate the React state from our code, and instead derive the search text from the URL.

+> If you are not sure if a piece of state belongs in the URL, ask yourself: If someone else clicking this URL, should they see the same state?
+If so, it belongs in the URL.
+If not, use a different state management approach.

 Let's delete our React state and derive search from the search params instead.
 Then, whenever we type into our input, we want it to update the URL instead of setting state.

 ```jsx